 Key DifferencesVeterinary Clinical Trials Compared to Human Clinical Trials

 Unlike human clinical studies, confirmatory veterinary clinical studies are not formally referred to as Phase I, II, III or IV.
-Phase I-IV are for human clinical trials intended to support a NDA or BLA and post-market surveillance.
+Phase I-IV are terms used for human clinical trials intended to support a NDA or BLA or during post-marketing.
 Veterinary studies are sometimes referenced as Phase I, II, III or IV in the literature, but these terms are inaccurate in the context of the veterinary approval process.
 The appropriate terms are Target Animal Safety Studies (TASS) and Target Animal Effectiveness Studies (TAES).

 Types of Veterinary Clinical Studies